jumbosushi/jumbosushi.github.io/_posts/2016-4-13-Introduction-to-Design-Pattern-in-JavaScript.md

 - [Why “private” methods in the object oriented?](https://stackoverflow.com/questions/2620699/why-private-methods-in-the-object-oriented)

 To summarize above answers:

 - Having private variables protect them from being manipulated outside of its class unintentionally.
-- Private methods keep the functions that will only be used inside the class, hence hide what the world out of the class doesn't need to see.
+- Private methods keep the functions that will only be used inside the class.
+Hence, hide what the world out of the class doesn't need to see.
 - Less clutter the global namespace

 ## Diving Into The Code

-But enough talking!
+Enough talking!
 Let's dive into the code.
 Let's say we're making a program that keeps track of how many people are in the movie theater!

 ```JavaScript